Roads and Maritime Services is building the New England Highway bypass of Scone to improve traffic flow, travel times and safety for road users.

 The Environment Protection License for the project was transferred to Daracon Group on 2 July 2018.

 The Environment Protection Licence and monthly environmental monitoring data for the project prior to July 2018 can be found on the Environment Protection Licence page.

-Work is expected to be completed by late 2020, weather permitting.
+Work is expected to be completed in 2020, weather permitting.

 We will continue to keep stakeholders and the community informed as the project progresses.

 For further information about this project or to register your contact details with Roads and Maritime to receive future project updates contact:

 Phone: 1800 870 751 (24 hours)

 Mail: Scone Bypass Project Team, Locked Bag 2030, Newcastle NSW 2300.